whoisandy/valky/README.md

 ## Contribution

 Want to make a contribution ?
 Cool!
 Fork the repo, tweak, add your changes, submit a pull request :) And yes contributions will be appreciated !

+- Fork the repo
+- Clone the repo
+- Install the dependencies via `npm install`
+- Make your changes & push to github
+- Create a new pull request

+Cheers (:

 ## License